How to Create a Daily Routine So You Can Focus on What Matters

 It’s true.

 When you have a process for doing all the boring stuff, you get it done faster and more efficiently.
+In Step 9 of my Ultimate Guide to Personal Productivity, I recommend focusing on one big goal at a time and putting the “everything else” on autopilot.

-And THAT, my friend, leaves you with so much more time to do all those other juicy, important things that bring color to your life.
+Creating routines that you rely on, leaves you with so much more time to do all those other juicy, important things that bring color to your life.

 So, how do you make a routine that will work for you?